joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/18/us/vances-epstein-israel-conspiracy-theories.html

 **Tate Brothers Arrested in Miami As U.K. Authorities File Sex Crime Charges**\
-`The arrests of the influencers, known for their misogynistic views, come after years of investigations in Europe.
-The new charges concern offenses dating back to 2010, officials said.`\
+`Federal marshals arrested the influencers, who are known for their misogynistic views and have faced years of criminal investigations in Europe.
+The new charges concern offenses dating to 2010, British officials said.`\
 https://www.nytimes.com/2026/07/18/us/tate-brothers-arrest-miami.html

 **What to Know About Fires Caused by Lightning in the Pacific Northwest**\